ckeditor/ckeditor5/docs/tutorial/editor.md

 ### `destroy()`

 Last but not least is the `destroy()` method.
-It removed the editor and cleans up after it, including removing it from the DOM, removing all event listeners, etc.
+It removes the editor and cleans up after it, including removing it from the DOM, removing all event listeners, etc.

-Run the following command in the console:
+Run the following command from a console:

 ```js
 editor.destroy();
 ```

-Editor and it's content should disappear.
-Note that **this method returns a promise, so you must await it** if want to execute some more logic after the editor is destroyed.
+The editor and it's contents should disappear.
+Note that **this method returns a promise, so you need to `await` it** if you want to execute more logic after the editor is destroyed.

 ## What's next